H-1B Cap Filings for Current F-1 Students

 If the H-1B cap case is filed as a Change of Status from F-1

-to H-1B effective October 1, 2019, OPT is extended until the
+to H-1B effective October 1, 2021, OPT is extended under the following

 extended as necessary until a maximum period of October 1,